apache/predictionio/docs/manual/source/templates/recommendation/batch-evaluator.html.md

 ## 2. Add a new Evaluator

 Create a new file `BatchPersistableEvaluator.scala`.
-Unlike the `MetricEvaluator`, this Evaluator simply writes the Query and correpsonding PredictedResult to the output directory without performaning any metrics calculation.
+Unlike the `MetricEvaluator`, this Evaluator simply writes the Query and corresponding PredictedResult to the output directory without performing any metrics calculation.

 Note that output directory is specified by the variable `outputDir`.